daemonraco/toobasic/docs/facilities.md

 If your new table has to use a different connection configuration, you may specify its name using `--connection`.

+### Bootstrap
+If you the parameter `--bootstrap` all templates will be generated with a basic Twitter Bootstrap structure.
+Visit [this album](https://imgur.com/a/8rQA4) to take look at a few screenshots.

 ## Suggestions
 Here are some links you may like to read: